Siegfried-qgf/Dialog_Extension/README.md

 This code is based on the released code (https://github.com/bepoetree/MTTOD) for "Improving End-to-End Task-Oriented Dialogue System with A Simple Auxiliary Task",

+## CheckPoint
+the checkpoint is available
+please contact me with email gfquan21@m.fudan.edu.cn